The Community Right to Challenge enables communities to challenge to take over local services that they think they can run differently and better.

 We also welcome enquiries from local councils needing guidance on the policies and how best to respond to Expressions of Interest.

 We can assist with the running or bidding to run of public services even if you are not planning to use the Community Right to Challenge mechanism itself.
-The new Community Right to Challenge is available in England only.
+The Community Right to Challenge is available in England only.

 Still have questions?
 Contact us via the advice service.